amorist/awesome/README.md

 - [personal-website](https://github.com/github/personal-website) - Code that'll help you kickstart a personal website that showcases your work as a software developer.
 - [core](https://github.com/stackblitz/core) - Online IDE powered by Visual Studio Code ⚡️
 - [build-your-own-mint](https://github.com/yyx990803/build-your-own-mint) - Build your own personal finance analytics using Plaid, Google Sheets and CircleCI.
-- [nataliemarleny.github.io](https://github.com/nataliemarleny/nataliemarleny.github.io) - A GitHubbified Resume using Primer CSS, a d3.js customised heatmap and illustrated with Figma
 - [Characters_of_the_Three_Kingdoms](https://github.com/myvin/Characters_of_the_Three_Kingdoms) - :three: 三国人物结构化数据 - Characters of the Three Kingdoms
 - [quicklink](https://github.com/GoogleChromeLabs/quicklink) - ⚡️Faster subsequent page-loads by prefetching in-viewport links during idle time
 - [hugo-coder-portfolio](https://github.com/naro143/hugo-coder-portfolio) - It is a theme to have you know yourself than developed based on "hugo-coder".